dotnet/coreclr/Documentation/building/testing-with-corefx.md

 2. Use a snapshot of the CoreFX test build with a build of CoreCLR.

 Both mechanisms are exposed to certain types of breaking changes which can cause test failures.
-However, we have a test exclusion mechanism for option #2, which exclusions specified in the CoreCLR tree, not the CoreFX tree, which can make it possible to exclude tests that fail for transient breaking change reasons, as well as more long-lasting reasons.
+However, we have a test exclusion mechanism for option #2, with exclusions specified in the CoreCLR tree, not the CoreFX tree.
+This can make it possible to exclude tests that fail for transient breaking change reasons, as well as for more long-lasting reasons.

 Mechanism #2 is used to run CoreFX tests in the CI against every CoreCLR pull request.